-To prove that the critical issues as discussed in the introduction can be addressed, we have developed a prototype of the m-Mag service platform.
-The prototype is hosted as an ASP service for operators and publishers, enabling publishers to create mobile magazines and operators to deliver them to their consumer base.
-Currently, the prototype is analysed based on industry feedback, leading into the route to commercialisation.
+To validate that the critical issues as discussed in the introduction can be addressed, we have developed a prototype of the m-Mag service platform.
+The prototype is hosted as an ASP (Application Service Provider) service for operators and publishers, enabling publishers to create mobile magazines and operators to deliver them to their consumer base.